Stormy Daniels Slams Michael Cohen As Trump Admits He Knew About Payoff: ‘He’s F***ing Himself’

 — Stormy Daniels (@StormyDaniels) May 4, 2018

 Stormy then jumped in and called out the 65-year-old ABC sitcom star for accusing her of doing something that isn’t in her film repertoire.
 She also dissed Roseanne for giving an infamously horrific rendition of the National Anthem.
 “I don’t even do anal movies, you ignorant t**t.
-That’s like saying you are known for your beautiful rendition of The Star Spangled Banner,” Stormy fired back.
+That’s like saying you are known for your beautiful rendition of The Star Spangled Banner,” she fired back.

+But the feud didn’t stop there, thanks to some trolls.
+Someone responded to her reply and told her that “Pornhub is filled with anal scenes of you” in an attempt to discredit her.
+The porn star once again explained that that isn’t true but that it’s basically irrelevant anyways because, “(Consensual) sexual choices does NOT make someone less of a human.”That’s when things got really heated (even though she made a completely valid point, but whatever.)
+“No, but trying to lie to break our country discredits you plenty.
+You are a proven liar.
+We know you f***ed Cohen not Trup,” someone else responded.
+And thus, Stormy’s incredible Cohen diss was born.